 The process known as Search Settings application or Search Settings (version v1.2.3) or YouTube Downloader Toolbar (version v4.9)

-Known file sizes on Windows 7/XP are 991,584 bytes (23% of all occurrences), 974,848 bytes and 9 more variants.
+Known file sizes on Windows 10/8/7/XP are 991,584 bytes (23% of all occurrences), 974,848 bytes and 10 more variants.

 Recommended: Identify SearchSettings.exe related errors

-If SearchSettings.exe is located in a subfolder of "C:\Program Files\Common Files", the security rating is 30% dangerous.
-The file size is 526,336 bytes (22% of all occurrences), 534,880 bytes and 27 more variants.
+If SearchSettings.exe is located in a subfolder of "C:\Program Files\Common Files", the security rating is 31% dangerous.
+The file size is 526,336 bytes (12% of all occurrences), 534,880 bytes and 27 more variants.
 The program has no visible window.
 The software can be uninstalled in the Control Panel.
 The process is loaded during the Windows boot process (see Registry key: MACHINE\Run).
 It is not a Windows core file.
 It is digitally signed.
 It is a Verisign signed file.
 SearchSettings.exe is able to monitor applications.